 Heather Wilson is a newcomer to the kids TV industry but has had a lifetime of love for everything within the realm of children's entertainment.
 After gaining a degree in Communications and Film Studies from Wilfrid Laurier University, she completed the new postgraduate Children's Entertainment: Writing, Production, and Management program at Centennial College.
 During her time at Centennial, Heather studied new media, script writing, licensing and merchandise, business affairs, and childhood development, among other things.
 She also won a best script contest voted on by her peers.
 Heather avidly devours pop-culture and never says no to a board game night.

 Working in children's programming has always been Celeste's dream.
 She has a vivid imagination and a creative outlook on the world, which she brings to her work.
 Celeste has written, directed and designed two independently produced children's shorts - one of which was her thesis project from Ryerson University Film studies.
 Both played at numerous international film festivals.
 In 2013, Celeste wrote, directed and designed two segments for Season 44 of Sesame Street.
 Celeste has four years of experience working on various industry television and film productions in the art department and is ecstatic to be developing new children's and youth properties with Radical Sheep.

 Diana has been described as a Jill-of-all-trades and "part cyborg", depending on the occasion.
 During her seven years as Radical Sheep's Development Manager, Diana developed projects for YTV, Treehouse, Family Channel and the Comedy Network.
-She was a key member of the development team for the hit Playhouse Disney series Stella and Sam and has been a writer on both seasons to date.
-In addition to writing, Diana currently develops silly iPhone apps for kids.
+She was a key member of the development team for the hit Playhouse Disney series Stella and Sam and has been a writer on every season to date.
+In addition to writing and story editing, Diana develops silly iPhone apps for kids.